ironcev/swaylab/README.md

 Code samples used while working on the [Sway programming language](https://github.com/FuelLabs/sway).

-The folders in this repository are prefixed with:
+The distinguished folders in this repository are prefixed with:
 - `I` for [issues](https://github.com/FuelLabs/sway/issues)
 - `P` for [pull requests](https://github.com/FuelLabs/sway/pulls)
 - `R` for [requests for comments](https://github.com/FuelLabs/sway-rfcs)
 - `D` for code samples comming from the documentation, e.g., [The Sway Book](https://fuellabs.github.io/sway/latest/)

+Folders without prefix are random explorations.

 # License